joyeecheung/virtual-bookcase/README.md

 # Virtual Bookcase

-A 3D virtual bookcase written in three.js
+A 3D virtual bookcase written with three.js, backed by Express and MongoDB.

 ## Requirements